An Allergy, Asthma, Sinus Sufferer’s Survival Guide to Remodeling

 - Use very fine filter material on the entry to your forced air heating system.
 This prevents a good deal of the dust and allergens from entering the bedrooms.

-- Use a high quality , completely sealed hepa vacuum on a daily basis to vacuum every inch of all bedrooms.
+- Use a high quality , completely sealed HEPA vacuum on a daily basis to vacuum every inch of all bedrooms.
 Use a vacuum with on board tools to vacuum walls, crevices furniture, and floors.
-We recommend the canister models from Miele and Eureka.
+We recommend the canister models from Miele and Veridian.
 Wear an allergy face mask as an extra precaution while you do the job.

 - Try to seal off your closets daily so your clothes remain dust free.

 - Open your windows for several hours a day but not during 5 to 10 am in Pollen season.

 - Use a high quality electrostatic filter on your furnace or a pleated disposable filter and change weekly if needed.
 This will catch a lot of dust.

 - Wear an allergy face mask walking around your house in the day time to avoid the dust [forget feeling like a hypochondriac].

 - If your kitchen was remodeled, wash all your dishes afterwards and throw out any ‘open boxed’ foods – dust and pollutants get everywhere.

 - Talk to your contractor about using toxic free paints and varnishes.
 There are plenty on the market such as by Glidden, even available in places like Home Depot.
 MCS sufferers already know you may have to go to extra steps to find materials to which you do not react.

 - Doing the remodeling yourself?
 You are crazy, but wear a mask at all times and make sure your materials are toxic free.
 The mask is to help you not breathe in dust.